Adelaide Finance Specialists

 What is a Construction Loan?

-Construction loans are a specialised form of finance for those building a new home or undertaking major renovations.
-Unlike a standard home loan where funds are provided in a single lump sum, a construction loan releases money in stages to pay the builder as work progresses.
+A construction loan is a specialised form of finance designed specifically for people building a new home or undertaking major renovations.
+Unlike a standard home loan where funds are provided in a single lump sum at settlement, a construction loan releases money in stages — known as progress payments — as each phase of the build is completed.

 Significant Interest Savings